wking-io/Fluture/CONTRIBUTING.md

 * Fork and clone the project
 * Commit changes to a branch named after the work that was done
-* Make sure the tests pass locally (should happen automatically when you commit)
+* Make sure the tests pass locally
 * Create a pull request

 ## NPM Scripts